Vincentvibe3/emergencyfood-v2/README.md

 ## Self-host
 ### Grab a release

-Download a relases from [the releases page](https://github.com/Vincentvibe3/emergencyfood-v2/releases/latest)
+Download a release from [the releases page](https://github.com/Vincentvibe3/emergencyfood-v2/releases/latest)

 ### Build from source
 1. Clone the repository with ```git clone https://github.com/Vincentvibe3/emergencyfood-v2.git```